TeoMahnic/VIO_Blinky/README.md

 # AVH VIO Blinky example

 The **Blinky** example is a simple demonstration of Python VIO module interaction with the application running on AVH model.
 Application VIO (LEDs, buttons) is therefore handled with Python script.
-Status of LEDs is printed to the terminal like `LED: 00000000`, where each digit represents one LED (e.g. LED: 0000000**1** means LED0 ON).
-The same applies to buttons which will be presented as `BTN: 00000000` in the terminal.
+Status of LEDs is printed to the terminal like `LED: 00000000`, where each digit represents one LED (e.g. `LED: 00000001` means LED0 ON).
+The same applies to buttons, which will be presented as `BTN: 00000000` in the terminal.

 ## Operation